Randomized Projection Operators onto Piecewise Polynomial Spaces: Abstract

 \section{Abstract}

-We introduce computable projection operators onto piecewise polynomial spaces, defined via sampling and discrete least-squares polynomial approximations.
-The resulting mappings exhibit (almost) optimal approximation properties in $L^2$ and $H^{-1}$.
-As smoothers for incomplete or rough data, they yield computable finite element discretizations with optimal convergence rates.
+We introduce randomized projection operators onto piecewise polynomial spaces, defined via sampling and discrete least-squares polynomial approximations.
+The resulting mappings are computable for any function in $L^2$ and exhibit (almost) optimal approximation properties in $L^2$ and $H^{-1}$.
+As smoothers for incomplete or rough data, they yield computable finite element discretizations with optimal rates of convergence.